Man Falls On Red Line Platform In Rogers Park, Dies After Train Strikes His Head

 CHICAGO (CBS) — A man died Thursday night after he slipped and fell on a CTA Red Line platform in Rogers Park, and a train struck his head.

-Police said the 71-year-old man was walking on the platform at the Loyola station at 1200 W. Loyola Av. around 8:30 p.m., when he stumbled and fell against an advertisement sign, and then fell to the ground.READ MORE: Brent Seabrook Ending Playing Career After 15 Years With Chicago Blackhawks
+Police said the 71-year-old man was walking on the platform at the Loyola station at 1200 W. Loyola Av. around 8:30 p.m., when he stumbled and fell against an advertisement sign, and then fell to the ground.READ MORE: Cubs, White Sox Enthusiastic About Return Of Fans To Stands

-The man’s head ended up over the edge of a platform, and a northbound Red Line train struck him as it entered the station, according to police.READ MORE: Lincoln Park Zoo Reopens Friday
+The man’s head ended up over the edge of a platform, and a northbound Red Line train struck him as it entered the station, according to police.READ MORE: Manhattan Prosecutors Probe Millions Lent For Chicago Trump Tower As They Investigate Former President Trump's Finances

 The victim was taken to AMITA Health Saint Francis Hospital in Evanston, where he was pronounced dead.

-An autopsy was scheduled for Friday.MORE NEWS: Metra Train Strikes Vehicle Near Wheeling; Extensive Delays Expected
+An autopsy was scheduled for Friday.MORE NEWS: 2 Men Killed In West Pullman Shooting

 Area Three detectives were investigating.